-We know that babies with more severe encephalopathy benefit from being cooled for the first 3 days after birth.
+We know that babies with moderate or severe encephalopathy benefit from being cooled for the first 3 days after birth.
 However, we do not know whether this is an effective treatment for babies with mild encephalopathy.
-Although babies with mild encephalopathy tend to rapidly recover on their own without a specific treatment, some babies may develop learning disabilities during childhood, including cerebral palsy, or problems in cognition, memory, or behaviour.
+Although most babies with mild encephalopathy tend to rapidly recover on their own, it is difficult to say which babies will do well without any treatment and which will babies will progress to more moderate or severe encephalopathy after six hours of age.